Barcelona S.C.: Noboa Era (2011–2015)

-The businessman Antonio Noboa with his slogan Primero Barcelona, defeated his opponent Jose Herrera and was sworn as the new president of Barcelona SC on June 11, 2011.
-During the Noboa era, Barcelona managed to win the 2012 Serie A, ending a 14-year without a title.
+The businessman Antonio Noboa with his slogan Primero Barcelona, defeated his opponent Jose Herrera and was sworn as the new president of Barcelona SC on 11 June 2011.
+During the Noboa era, Barcelona managed to win the 2012 Serie A, ending a 14-year title drought.

 Cevallos Era (2015–)

-Former goalkeeper José Francisco Cevallos assume the presidency of Barcelona on December 13, 2015 against Universidad Católica in Barcelona's home stadium, "El Monumental".
+Former goalkeeper José Francisco Cevallos assume the presidency of Barcelona on 13 December 2015 against Universidad Católica in Barcelona's home stadium, "El Monumental".
 His term ended in 2020, but was renewed.
 In his tenure, Barcelona won the 2016 Ecuadorian Serie A, qualifying them for the 2017 Copa Libertadores, which they reached the semi-finals for the first time since 1998.
 This run was a great one, qualifying 2nd in their group after River Plate and alongside Independiente Medellín, and Melgar.
 In the knockouts, they beat Brazilian Sides Palmeiras in the round of 16 and Botafogo in the Quarterfinals, before losing to eventual champion Grêmio in the Semifinals.
 His term ended with a gleeful 2020 Ecuadorian Serie A Championship, and then was re-elected Club President.
 The next year, Barcelona reached the semifinals of the 2021 Copa Libertadores.
 This run saw Barcelona top a very tough group with 7 time winners Boca Juniors, the previous year's runner-up Santos, and one of the best Bolivian clubs in The Strongest.
-In the knockouts, they beat Vélez Sarsfield in the Round of 16 and Fluminense in the Quarterfinals before falling to finalists Flamengo in the Semifinals.
+In the knockouts, they beat Vélez Sarsfield in the round of 16 and Fluminense in the quarter-finals before falling to finalists Flamengo in the semi-finals.
 In the 2022 Ecuadorian Serie A, despite winning the first phase, they fell short of the Championship to first time winners Aucas.